austin-compton5/Ai-Powered-Minutes-Generator/README.md

 # Multimodal Structured Extraction with Gemini 2.0 Flash and Google GenAI Python SDK 1.0

-In this tutorial we extract structured data from a variety of sources, including an investment newsletter PDF, a podcast, and a YouTube video.

 ## Setup
 ```
 python3 -m venv venv